-Have you or a loved one been injured by an exploding lithium ion battery in a vaping or e-cigarette product?
+Have you or a loved one been injured by an exploding lithium-ion battery in a vaping or e-cigarette product?
 When batteries inside vaping products overheat and explode, users can be seriously injured and the consequences can be severe.

 Why Choose the Lithium Ion Battery Injury Lawyers at Adamson Ahdoot For Your Vape Injury Case?

-We have recovered millions of dollars for our clients and aggressively fight to obtain the justice they deserve.
+We have recovered millions of dollars for our clients and aggressively fight to get the justice they deserve.
 We offer a free consultation to review and discuss your legal rights and provide an experience-based opinion of your case.
 If we represent you in your personal injury claim, we will not charge any fees unless we recover money for you.

 Vaping Product Explosions Cause Very Real, Very Serious Injuries

 In June 2019, the Washington Post ran a story of a 17-year-old who turned to electronic cigarettes to quit smoking.
-After a vaping product exploded in his mouth, he was rushed to Primary Children’s Hospital in Salt Lake City, where doctors were shocked as his cracked jaw, missing teeth, and hole in his chin.
+After a vaping product exploded in his mouth, he was rushed to Primary Children’s Hospital in Salt Lake City, where doctors were shocked at his cracked jaw, missing teeth, and a hole in his chin.
 A surgeon who operated on the boy said the injury looked “kind of like a close-range gunshot wound.”
 The New England Journal of Medicine also reported on the concerning injury.

-What are “Vapes” – also known as Electronic Nicotine Delivery Systems (ENDS)?
+What are “Vapes”–also known as Electronic Nicotine Delivery Systems (ENDS)?

-The FDA officially calls non-combustible, battery powered vaping products “electronic nicotine delivery systems” – or ENDS.
+The FDA officially calls non-combustible, battery-powered vaping products “electronic nicotine delivery systems”–or ENDS.
 These may also be referred to as:

 - Electronic cigarettes